12 Tennis Rules

 This one causes a lot of confusion.
 Who serves and from where?
 Thinking of the tiebreak as the 13th game will help.
 The person who serves the first point receives serve in the first game of the next set.
 And you always switch ends at the end of the tiebreak.

-Knowing these rules properly can not only get you out of a sticky situation but can also be fun for your friends when you can drop a little tennis trivia or a pop question.
-You also don't want to let an opponent take advantage because you are a little unsure in the situation and give them an important point.
+Knowing these 12 tennis rules properly can not only get you out of a sticky situation but can also be fun for your friends when you can drop a little tennis trivia.
+You also don't want to let an opponent take advantage because you are a little unsure of the situation and give them an important point.
 Check out the official IFT Rules page to see all the rules in more detail.